TankerHQ/spec/protocol.md

 [TLS]: concepts.md#transport-layer-security "Tanker Core and server uses the TLS protocol to communicate across the Internet, preventing eavesdropping and tampering"
 [Resource ID]: concepts.md#resource-id "The unique ID part of an encrypted data"
 [Verification Method]: concepts.md#Verification-method "A verification method allows a user to retrieve their encrypted verification key"
+[Verification Code]: concepts.md#verification-code "A 8 digits random code used to confirm a user's identity"
+[OIDC Challenge]: concepts.md#oidc-challenge "A 24 bytes random code used to perform an additional challenge during OIDC verification"
+[Salt]: concepts.md#salt "A salt is random used as an additional input to a hash function"

 # Protocol